USRSE/usrse.github.io/_posts/newsletters/2024-01-24-newsletter.md

 If you are interested in contributing to a US-RSE hosted event, please reach out to the working group via the [#wg-outreach](https://app.slack.com/client/T8ZT4PJSW/CNR6E0N75) slack channel or [wg-outreach@us-rse.org](mailto:wg-outreach@us-rse.org).

-The Funders Talk Series will host [Ashley Sands from the Institute of Museum and Library Services](https://us-rse.org/events/2024/2024-01-funder-talk-series/) on January 29th, 2024.
-Slides and a video of the talk will be posted afterwards.
-If you have suggestions for future talks, please contact [Dan Katz](mailto:d.katz@ieee.org).

 <a name="financials"></a>
 # **US-RSE Financials**